MorphOS: Software

 MorphOS can run any system friendly Amiga software written for 68k processors.
-Also it is possible to use 68k libraries or datatypes on PPC applications and vice versa.
+It is also possible to use 68k libraries or datatypes on PPC applications and vice versa.
 It also provides compatibility layer for PowerUP and WarpUP software written for PowerUP accelerator cards.
 The largest repository is Aminet with over 75,000 packages online with packages from all Amiga flavors including music, sound, and artwork.
-MorphOS-only software repositories are hosted at MorphOS software, MorphOS files and MorphOS Storage.
+MorphOS-only software repositories are hosted at MorphOS software, and MorphOS Storage.
 MorphOS is delivered with several desktop applications in the form of pre-installed software.